jtlap/nt2/doc/source/sdk/functor/rationale.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Restricting function domain naturally relies on the :term:`SFINAE` principle which allow template function to be pulled out of potential overload set if their return type is ill-formed.
+Restricting function domain naturally relies on the :term:`SFINAE` principle which allows template functions to be pulled out of potential overload set if their return type is ill-formed.
 To manage the potentially large number of types category to handle, this compile-time check is done by the :ref:`functor_validate` class which can be overloaded for any given tag and any given type category.